northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-13-simulate-incidents.md

 1. start the TOR browser and access https://portal.azure.com
 2. Log in to your lab environment
-3. navigate to your Azure Subscription
-4. navigate to your lab resource group
-5. browse some of the different resources.
-I.e Key Vault, Storage Accounts

 ### Access a storage account content with TOR Browser
 Creating Access Policy an URL for Storage account content: